karlospn/dotnet-strategy-pattern-using-dependency-injection/README.md

-# dotnet-strategy-pattern-using-dependency-injection
+# How to build a Strategy pattern using dependency injection with .NET

-This repository contains a simple example about how easy is to build a Strategy pattern in C# using dependency injection
+This repository contains an example that shows how easy is to build a Strategy pattern using dependency injection with .NET

+Work in progress